 You might never see them because they are most active at night.
 Instead, look for signs like:

 - Trails of comma-shaped droppings, each pellet usually 1/2 inch or longer

 - Chewed electrical wires in home or car

 - Birdseed disappearing overnight

-- Fruits and vegetables disappearing from the garden
+- Fruits and vegetables in your garden with bite marks

 As soon as you see one of these signs, you want to make a plan to get rid of the rats!